BattlesnakeOfficial/docs/docs/tournaments/hosting.md

 ---
 title: Hosting a Tournament
-sidebar_position: 2
 description: Run your own Battlesnake Tournament for your team, classmates, or friends in just a few clicks.
-displayed_sidebar: guides
 ---

 # Hosting a Tournament